oprypin/crsfml/docs/tutorials/window/window.md

 ...
 ```

-You can refer to the API documentation for a complete list of [Window]({{book.api}}/Window.html)'s methods.
+You can refer to the API documentation for a complete list of [SF::Window][]'s methods.

 In case you really need advanced features for your window, you can create one (or even a full GUI) with another library, and embed SFML into it.
-To do so, you can use the other constructor of [Window]({{book.api}}/Window.html) which takes the OS-specific handle of an existing window.
+To do so, you can use the other constructor of [SF::Window][] which takes the OS-specific handle of an existing window.
 In this case, SFML will create a drawing context inside the given window and catch all its events without interfering with the parent window management.

 ```crystal
 handle = ... # specific to what you're doing and the library you're using